BeastCast/-Forza-Horizon-5-DLC-Crack-For-Steam/README.md

 # -Forza-Horizon-5-DLC-Crack-For-Steam
 This is specifically meant for the Steam version of Forza Horizon 5, or a cracked Steam version of Forza Horizon 5.

-If you don't know how to download the file; then go to releases and download the latest release.
+If you don't know how to download the file; then go to releases https://github.com/BeastCast/-Forza-Horizon-5-DLC-Crack-For-Steam/releases

 Installation instructions is in other Read Me (the one with the space); if you think this is a virus, well it's not, I don't even know how to make a virus.
 Why would I want to know how, you don't know how much of a problem I used to have with em.